pongrobot/pongrobot-perception/README.md

 - `/camera/depth_raw [sensor_msgs/Image]` - 16Uc1 depth data aligned to color in mm (openni)
 - `/camera/depth_map [sensor_msgs/Image]` - [OPTIONAL] bgr8 colorized representation of depth data for visualization
 - `/camera/imu_orientation [geomtry_msgs/Orientation` - camera orientation from external IMU for transform using DPM
+- `/camera/imu_pose [geometry_msgs/StampedPose]` - camera pose for debugging, will be revised with real transform

 ## Config Options
 Camera configuration options are available in `config/cam_config.yaml`.
 In launch files, all config options are loaded as params at `/camera/*`.